John-Gravitt/azure-network-protocols/README.md

 <img src= "https://github.com/John-Gravitt/azure-network-protocols/assets/152338722/5df43769-8f37-4d22-b1f0-e15f93edb9da" height="80%" width="80%" />
 </p>
 <p>
 To stop ICMP traffic from being received by virtual machine #2 (10.0.0.5), use the Network Security Group within Azure to set up a firewall rule to prevent inbound ICMP traffic.
-Observe that ICMP traffic will fail when pinging virtual machine #2.
+Observe that ICMP traffic will fail when sending a perpetual ping to virtual machine #2.
 </p>
 <br />